 Fabrication Reports Identify the number of units represented by fabrication reports (i.e., number of beams, lbs., etc.).

 All materials are to be documented on the review sheet except materials considered as Small Quantities, (Appendix A).
 Small Quantity items need not be documented on the review sheets.

 The review of a material item may be considered acceptable if at least 98% of the required documentation for the material used is accounted for in Doc Express.
 The agency person responsible for preparing the review quantities, in each category, shall date and sign the signature line representing the Project Engineer’s Office.

 The Project Engineer furnishes the summary Noncompliant Tests or Measurements of Material Incorporated into the Project.
 The Project Engineer attaches this summary to the Final Payment Form #830436 or the Certificate of Completion and Final Acceptance of Agreement Work, Form #640003.

 When acceptance of noncompliant materials is made by a means other than using established price adjustment schedules, the basis of acceptance requires an explanation by the District Materials Engineer.

 Deviations from the prescribed sampling and testing frequency or the basis of acceptance as described in IM 204, also require an explanation.

-Explanations for issues described above should be addressed to Materials Administration with copies to the Project Engineer and the project file.
+Explanations for issues described above should be addressed to Office of Construction and Materials with copies to the Project Engineer and the Doc Express file.